AnirbanDey-9497/Rekord-Express/README.md

 # Rekord-Express

 A powerful Node.js/Express backend service for handling video recording, processing, and AI-powered analysis.
-This service is designed to work seamlessly with AWS S3 for storage and OpenAI for advanced video content analysis.
+This service is designed to work seamlessly with AWS S3 for storage, CloudFront for content delivery, and OpenAI for advanced video content analysis.

 ## Features

 - 🎥 Real-time video recording and chunk processing
 - ☁️ AWS S3 integration for video storage
+- 🌐 CloudFront CDN integration for optimized video delivery
 - 🤖 OpenAI integration for:
   - Video transcription (Whisper)
   - AI-powered Q&A based on video content